vinci1it2000/schedula/README.rst

     Proceed (y/n)?

-Run the command *again*, to make sure that no dangling installations are left over; disregard any errors this time.
+Re-run the command *again*, to make sure that no dangling installations are left over; disregard any errors this time.